thewhodidthis/picknick/readme.md

 ```

 ### Usage
-See example for typical use cases.
+See example for typical use case.
 ```js
 var picknick = require('picknick');